17th Annual Fran Achen

 The exhibition commemorates the life of Fran Achen and his positive impact on the Whitewater community as both a photographer and a high school teacher.
 Hosted at the Cultural Arts Center Gallery, this event celebrates Fran's legacy by helping us all see the world through fresh eyes.

-Our dual-salon format reflects our medium-agnostic philosophy: we value the artist's vision regardless of how it is delivered to the viewer.
+Our dual-salon format reflects our philosophy to celebrate the artist's vision regardless of how it is delivered to the viewer.

 Theme: Open